Infrared Sauna Buyer's Guide

 5) Does not block infrared heat.
 The heaters are set back a couple inches behind the cover, and since infrared heat coming from flexible carbon heaters is distributed in the shape of a cone, no infrared heat is blocked by the wood dowels but is rather directed around it.

 6) When the dowels heat up they give the user the secondary benefit of gentle heat directly on the skin (much light a heating pad).
 This also expands the pores of your skin prepping it to accept the maximum amount of infrared heat absorption.

 8) Eliminates the need for separate backrests, saving valuable real estate on the benches for your comfort.

 9) ZERO fabric is used which creates a more sanitary environment.

-Still want the horizontal slat type covers? – No Problem, We have those.
+Still want the horizontal slat type covers? – No Problem, We can build your sauna with those.